 Work-From-Home Jobs Without a Degree FAQ

 How can I get a job online with no working experience?

-Improve your portfolio to increase your chance of getting an online job.
-Most recruiters are looking for applicants with proven experience and your portfolio is a great way to showcase your previous projects.
+You can work from home with no experience by improving your portfolio and maximizing interdisciplinary skills on your resume.
+Most recruiters are looking for applicants with proven experience and skills, and your portfolio and resume are great ways to showcase your previous projects.

 What are the benefits of working from home?